Best Unified Inbox for Teams in 2026

 - Team analytics and performance dashboards: Comprehensive reporting visualizes response times, workload distribution, conversation volume, and individual agent metrics to identify bottlenecks and optimize team performance.

-Gmelius is used by Gmail teams that require visual workflow management and advanced automation beyond basic shared inbox features.
-It is typically applied in workflows where teams need Kanban-style email management, SLA monitoring, and complex routing rules while staying within the Gmail environment.
+Gmail teams that need visual workflow management and automation beyond basic shared inbox features gravitate to Gmelius.
+It earns its place when teams want Kanban-style email management, SLA monitoring, and more involved routing rules but want to stay inside Gmail.

 8. Freshdesk

-Freshdesk is a customer support platform with ticketing, shared inbox features, SLA management, marketplace integrations, AI-assisted triage, and automation tools.
-The platform offers a free tier with basic ticketing functionality.
+Freshdesk is a customer support platform covering ticketing, shared inbox features, SLA management, marketplace integrations, AI-assisted triage, and automation tools.
+There’s a free tier with basic ticketing functionality.

 Key Features